AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 1. In Learning Manager home page, hover  mouse  over the ADFS card/thumbnail.
 A menu appears.
 Click Connect option in the menu.

    ![](assets/adfs1.jpg)

    *ADFS thumbnail*

 1. Click Connect to establish a new connection.
 The ADFS connector page appears.
 Enter the details of your account you want to map.

    ![](assets/adfs2.jpg)

    *Establish connection*

 1. If you want to import ADFS user directly as a Learning Manager internal user, use the Import Internal Users option.

    ![](assets/adfs3.jpg)

    *Import user to Learning Manager*

 1. In the mapping page, on  left   side  you can see Learning Manager's columns and on  right   side  you can see the ADFS columns.
 Select the appropriate column name that maps to the Learning Manager's column name.

    ![](assets/adfs4.jpg)

    *Map attributes*

-1. To view and edit data source, as an Administrator, click Settings > Data Source.
+1. To view and edit data source, as an Administrator, click **Settings > Data Source**.

    The established ADFS source would be listed.
-If you require to edit the filter, click Edit.
+If you require to edit the filter, click **Edit**.

    ![](assets/datasource.jpg)
    *Data source setting*